eco-kgml/Eco-KGML-Documents/docs/LabInclusionDiversityStatement_16Dec20.md

 ## Attribution

-This document was initially drafted by Cayelan Carey and Maddy Schreiber and revised and improved by graduate students and postdocs in Reservoir Group.
+This document was initially drafted by Cayelan Carey and Maddy Schreiber and revised and improved by all Reservoir Group members.